Department of Pharmacy Services

 *Pharmacy care is defined as the direct, responsible provision of medication related care for the purpose of achieving definite outcomes that improve a patient’s quality of life.

-The Norman Regional Health System Pharmacy Department is a highly eclectic group, employing 42 registered pharmacists (including 3 pharmacy residents), 29 technicians, and a department assistant.
-Of the pharmacists, 13 have completed a pharmacy practice residency, 4 have completed a specialty residency, and 10 are Board Certified Pharmacotherapy Specialists.
-Currently there is no Board of Pharmacy requirement for technicians to be certified; however, a goal of the NRHS Department of Pharmacy is to eventually have all technicians nationally certified.
-Currently 8 out of 29 technicians are certified through the Pharmacy Technician Certification Board.
+The Norman Regional Health System Pharmacy Department is a highly eclectic group, employing 48 registered pharmacists (including 3 pharmacy residents), 33 technicians, and a department assistant.
+Of the pharmacists, 16 have completed a pharmacy practice residency, 3 have completed a specialty residency, and 14 are Board Certified Pharmacotherapy Specialists.
+Currently there is no Board of Pharmacy requirement for technicians to be nationally certified; however, a goal of the NRHS Department of Pharmacy is to eventually have all technicians obtain national certification.
+Currently 12 out of 33 technicians are certified through the Pharmacy Technician Certification Board.
+In addition, 1 technician and pharmacist have chemotherapy certifications.

-You will find our pharmacists, in conjunction with technicians, profiling orders, answering drug information questions, compounding and dispensing medications, filling employee/indigent prescriptions, providing support in the surgery satellite pharmacy, precepting students, and performing direct patient care activities such as pharmacokinetic monitoring, renal dosing of medications, and nutrition management.
-The pharmacy is staffed 24 hours, 7 days a week, and there is also a Clinical Pharmacist on call at all times.
+You will find our pharmacists, in conjunction with technicians, profiling orders, answering drug information questions, compounding and dispensing medications, filling employee/indigent prescriptions, providing support in the surgery satellite pharmacies, precepting students, and performing direct patient care activities such as pharmacokinetic monitoring, renal dosing of medications, and nutrition management.
+The pharmacy is staffed 24 hours a day, 7 days a week, and there is also a Clinical Pharmacist on-call at all times.
 Pharmacists perform multiple other clinical activities including anticoagulation monitoring for all hospitalized patients, influenza vaccination screening/ordering, IV to PO medication conversion, and antimicrobial stewardship program activities.
 Pharmacists are also active members of various hospital committees in addition to managing many other responsibilities throughout the health system.